sudotman/coinsentience/README.md

 ## HODL (Hold Onto Dear Life):
 This strategy buys whenever it can, and never sells.

+# Aggregator:
+Uses Tucsky's aggregator implementation to collect aggregate orders data from major exchanges and then display them.
+Uses Vue.js for the handling.

 # Misc info about the api, sockets: